Best 90s Country Singers – 53 Artists and Bands to Know About

 She Thinks My Tractor’s Sexy 1999

 Kenny Chesney found his footing in the late ’90s and quickly became a country star with his laid-back style and beach-themed songs.
 Known for blending country with pop and rock elements, he appealed to a wide audience.
-His high-energy live shows and relatable lyrics helped him grow into one of the biggest names in country music.

 18. Sammy Kershaw